MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Multivalued attributes (Collection) are also supported for any of a type from the list above.

 The connector uses the ‘`id`’ attribute for anchor and DN for all objects.
-Therefore, rename is not needed, because Graph API does not allow an object to change its ‘id’ attribute.
+Therefore, rename is not needed, because Graph API does not allow an object to change its `id` attribute.

 ## Access token lifetime